 Currently, family and couples sessions are limited to sessions aimed at helping individuals improve interpersonal dynamics and enhance understanding and affirmation within their family and intimate relationships, particularly in relation to an individual’s LGBTQ identity and/or gender transition.
 Parents will often make outreach to set up counseling services for their gender diverse or transgender child.
 Most, if not all counseling services for parents of gender diverse or transgender youth are with the parents.
 The focus of this work is to assist parents in creating an affirmative environment to support their child in experiencing a healthy gender development.
 Parents will learn how to be an advocate for their child within their family, school environment, and in the community.

-Referrals to therapists with more specialized practices in ongoing couples and family therapy will be provided for those needing ongoing therapy to address substantive challenges with family and intimate relationships.
+Referrals to therapists with more specialized practices in couples therapy will be provided for those clients seeking to address challenges related to couples therapy.

 Consultation and Training Services